Measles resurgence in the United States: 2025 Southwest and Midwest outbreaks

+As of May 29, 2025, the Marquette County Health Department confirms one case of measles in a Marquette, Michigan resident.

+In May and June 2025, Iowa health officials confirmed six cases of measles in Iowa.
+2019 was the last year with Iowa having a reported measles case.
+In June 2025, the Iowa Department of Health and Human Services revealed an 84% immunization rate for 1 MMR (Measles, Mumps, and Rubella) for two-year-olds in Iowa.
+Only Crawford, Shelby, Page, Clarke, Madison, Dallas, Buena Vista, Humboldt, Winneshiek, Wright, and Grundy counties meet the 95% vaccination rate of 1 MMR for 2 year olds to gain herd immunity.
+As of June 2025, Davis County had an immunization rate of 41%.

 Combating methods

 With the 2019 outbreak, the CDC stated that it may use its ability to put people on a "Do Not Board" list for air travel should people known to be carrying measles continue to fly.
 This list was established in 2007, to combat tuberculosis, but was used to restrict travel of two people during the 2014 measles outbreak.
 The CDC has, in the past, told some individuals that they believe might have been infected with measles to not use air travel, with those patients voluntarily agreeing to alter travel plans.
-The CDC states that normally it would be extremely rare to catch measles from an infected passenger due to the overall high rate of vaccinated passengers on average, but the recent anti-vaccination trends threatens to disrupt that model.
+The CDC states that normally it would be extremely rare to catch measles from an infected passenger due to the overall high rate of vaccinated passengers on average, but the anti-vaccination trends threatens to disrupt that model.

 Social media platforms have made their own efforts to prevent the dissemination of false anti-vaccination claims.
 As of September 2018, Pinterest had banned users from searching for content about vaccines.
-In January 2019, Facebook announced that it will be banning posts promoting anti-vaccination propaganda, and the website will no longer be suggesting anti-vaccination pages or groups for users to join.
 In February 2019, YouTube stated that any user or channel endorsing anti-vaccination content will be demonetized entirely, and not receive any funding for advertisements played before videos.

-A number of U.S. states tightened vaccine exemptions in the wake of the outbreak, including New York, Washington, and Maine.
+A number of US states tightened vaccine exemptions in the wake of the outbreak, including New York, Washington, and Maine.
 Vaccination opponents forced a referendum on the issue in Maine, but the new restrictions prevailed with over 70% of voters supporting them.